sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

                   'ec2:ResourceTag/aws:cloudformation:stack-id': !Ref 'AWS::StackId'
 ```

-To attach an inline role to an instance, you must first create an *instance profile*:
+To attach an inline role to an instance, you must first create an *instance profile* resource type:

 ```yaml
 InstanceProfile: